EL QUSEIR EXCURSIONS AND THE OTTOMAN CASTLE

 But there is a lot more to El Quseir than the castle.

-MARKETS AND SHOPS
+EL QUSEIR MARKET AND SHOPS

-El Qusier is a place where Muslims and Christians work and live alongside each other and while there are 33 mosques including the Faran mosque with its' minaret dating back to 1704, the town is also home to a thousand Coptic Christians and it has the only church for over 100km in any direction.
+El Qusier is a place where Muslims and Christians work and live alongside each other and while there are 33 mosques including the Faran Mosque with its’ minaret dating back to 1704.
+The town is also home to a thousand Coptic Christians and it has the only church for over 100 km in any direction.

 The Coptic Church of St. Mary (previously named St Barbara’s – after the patron saint of miners) stands close to the sea, less than a ten minute walk north from the town centre.
 It was completely rebuilt in 2008 but houses some beautiful paintings on its’ walls.
 The original building, which fell into disrepair, had been established by the Italian Red Sea Phosphate mining company in 1920 as a Catholic church.